-No work of any kind shall be carried out upon the prepared excavation surfaces or backfilling commence until the Engineer has given approval.
+No work of any kind shall be carried out upon the prepared excavation surfaces or backfilling commence until the Contract Administrator has given acceptance.
 Backfilling shall be undertaken immediately after the required operations preceding it have been completed.

 ACS510.7.2 Materials